It's common knowledge by now that 1992 wasn't a banner year for Britain's royal family.

 Sophie and Edward celebrated their 23rd wedding anniversary in June in the wake of the queen's Platinum Jubilee, the last time the monarch's sprawling family was all together before they reunited in the wake of her death last week.

 The Wessexes were subject to the usual trouble-in-paradise rumors over the years, but they always had the queen's support (and the occasional assist from the Palace's communications office when absolutely necessary), as well as each other's.

 "Sophie has been through some trying times," a friend told Ingrid Seward in 2013.
 "Edward has always been her shoulder to cry on and has seen her at her lowest ebb."
 Body language expert Judi James acknowledged to the Express in 2019 that Edward's marriage was originally the least-expected to last, but...

 Here they are.

 "A successful PR with her own firm, [Sophie] integrated into the royal family in a very unfussy way and was a perfect compliment for her husband's trait of apparently taking himself a little too seriously," James observed.

-Sophie "radiates happiness," Laura Benjamin, one of her go-to designers told Seward.
+Sophie "radiates happiness," Laura Benjamin, one of the countess' go-to designers, told Seward.
 "I think she enjoys looking good and doing good."